 To prove the personnel conditions, it is essential to make the declaration on the absence of conflicts of interest under paragraph d) of Section 19 (2) of the CITA.
-Such a declaration can obviously be made only if the conflicts of interest rules are laid down in the conflicts of interest policy.
+Such a declaration can obviously be made only if the conflicts of interest rules are laid down in the conflict of interest policy.

-- Business continuity policy (Article 57 (3) of the AIFM Regulation): It is essential to have a business continuity policy for the establishment and maintenance of an electronic portfolio records system listed among the material conditions. - Risk management policy (Article 40 of the AIFM Regulation); - Liquidity management policy (Articles 46-49 of the AIFM Regulation).
+- Business continuity policy (Article 57 of the AIFM Regulation)

+It is essential to have a business continuity policy for the establishment and maintenance of an electronic portfolio records system listed among the material conditions.